01743 298100

 How is an exception test passed?

-For the exception test to be passed the following criteria must be met:
+For the exception test to be passed all of the following criteria must be met:

 1. It must be demonstrated that the development provides wider sustainability benefits to the community that outweigh flood risk, informed by a strategic flood risk assessment where one has been prepared; and